 - Basic features of ICS Command and general staff functions

 - Interoperability of industry and government agencies

-AHEM is proud to partner with industry staff as we host ICS-100 and agriculture webinars in fall 2021.
-The workshops will be customized by province and are invitation only.
+AHEM is proud to partner with industry staff as we host ICS-100 and agriculture webinars throughout the fall 2021 and winter 2022.
+The six-hour workshops are customized by province and are by invitation only.

 “It was great to see examples of situations that were not only relevant to my work, but also helpful and easy to understand and remember.” – participant feedback